-- · Our investment adviser and the members of its investment committee have no experience managing a BDC. - A failure on our part to maintain our qualification as a BDC would significantly reduce our operating flexibility. - We will be subject to corporate-level income tax if we fail to qualify as a RIC. - There is a risk that you may not receive distributions or that our distributions may not grow over time. - · As a BDC, we may have difficulty paying our required distributions if we recognize income before or without receiving cash in respect of such income. - · Regulations governing our operation as a BDC affect our ability to, and the way in which we, raise additional capital. - · If our primary investments are deemed not to be qualifying assets, we could fail to qualify as a BDC or be precluded from investing according to our current business plan. - Our ability to enter into transactions with our affiliates will be restricted. - Our common stock may trade at a discount to our net asset value per share. - The floating interest rate features of any indebtedness we incur could adversely affect us if interest rates rise.
+- · Our investment adviser and the members of its investment committee have no experience managing a BDC. - · A failure on our part to maintain our qualification as a BDC would significantly reduce our operating flexibility. - · We will be subject to corporate-level income tax if we fail to qualify as a RIC. - There is a risk that you may not receive distributions or that our distributions may not grow over time. - · As a BDC, we may have difficulty paying our required distributions if we recognize income before or without receiving cash in respect of such income. - · Regulations governing our operation as a BDC affect our ability to, and the way in which we, raise additional capital. - · If our primary investments are deemed not to be qualifying assets, we could fail to qualify as a BDC or be precluded from investing according to our current business plan. - · Our ability to enter into transactions with our affiliates will be restricted. - · Our common stock may trade at a discount to our net asset value per share. - · The floating interest rate features of the Company Credit Facility and the CDO Fund III Credit Facility could adversely affect us if interest rates rise.